 Most large corporations limit their innovation process to creating new products or services within their pre-existing business model.
 But no single business model equals perpetual success and profitability; leaders must constantly be assessing opportunities for expanding or enhancing the architecture of their core business model.

-Join Berkeley-Haas professor and pioneer in the concept of open innovation, Henry Chesbrough, for this five-day course focused on launching new business model innovation that can capture and drive competitive value for your company.
+Join Berkeley-Haas professor and pioneer in the concept of open innovation, Henry Chesbrough, for this three-day course focused on launching new business model innovation that can capture and drive competitive value for your company.
 Go beyond traditional R&D to unlock new value for your business and learn how to develop, evaluate and scale new business models from the inside out.

 Maximize Your Innovation Potential